 Travel to the City of a Hundred Towers: Prague

 Prague, the capital of the Czechia and one of the most fascinating cities in Central Europe, is a city of striking beauty and rich history.
 Prague, known as the “City of a Hundred Towers“, offers its visitors a magical atmosphere with its medieval architecture, cobblestone streets and vibrant culture.
-With its landmarks integrated with its historical identity, impressive river views, and delightful and interesting cafes, Prague is like an open-air museum that travelers should definitely explore.
+With its historic landmarks, scenic river views, and inviting cafés, Prague may feel like an open-air museum to explore.
 Now let’s find out the most enjoyable activities to do in Prague and what makes this city so fascinating.

 Explore the Old Town and Astronomical Clock